 For regions with moderate climates, the following irrigation regime can be recommended:

-- In spring, after the soil dries out from melt water – 2-3 times a week in the absence of rain.
+- In spring, after the soil dries out from melt water – 2-3 times a week without rain.

-- In summer in heat and drought – daily, preferably in the early morning hours.
+- In summer, in heat and drought – daily, preferably in the early morning.

 - On cloudy and cold summer days – once a week.